Sony Camera Equipment for Unit Stills Photography

 My Studio Strobes

-In addition to until stills photography and BTS shots you might also be asked to provide specials such as portraits and actor headshots for promotional posters and the like.
+In addition to until stills photography and BTS shots you might also be asked to provide key art/specials such as portraits and actor headshots for film posters and the like.
 You’re gonna need some battery operated portable studio strobes and lighting equipment before saying yes to that!

 I think battery powered kit is important these days, you don’t want to be tripping over power cables or finding there isn’t nearby mains power on location.
 Here’s what I use, it’s all Godox equipment: